 Housing Assessment Panel will consider placing applications in one of four Bands.
-Not all cases heard at panel will be actively bidding as they may not be eligible for the housing register i.e. rent arrears, eviction.
+Not all cases heard at panel will be actively bidding as they may not be eligible for the housing register i.e., rent arrears, eviction.
 The award must be agreed by members of the Housing Assessment Panel, with at least 2 senior officers of the Council, one of which must be either the Head of Housing Options, Housing Advice and Assessment Manager or Housing Advice Coordinator, Housing Assessment Co-ordinator or Housing Information Co-ordinator see terms of reference.
-In extreme urgent situations the award status can be considered by the Head of Housing Options under delegated powers.
+In extreme urgent situations the award status can be considered under delegated powers by the Head of Housing Options who can also delegate to the Housing Register and Advice Manager; and the Assistant Director of Housing who can delegate to the Head of Housing Operational Services.

-Band One Award - The applicant will be awarded areas where we have sufficient stock and turnover.
-When determining suitable areas, the Housing Assessment Panel will consider the property household size, the type and size of property, affordability and subsequent stock, the turnover of a locality, the current demand, any support that maybe required and education of employment needs.
+Band 1 Award - The applicant will be awarded areas where we have sufficient stock and turnover.
+When determining suitable areas, the Housing Assessment Panel will consider the property household size, the type and size of property, affordability and subsequent stock, the turnover of a locality, the current demand, any support that maybe required and education or employment needs.
 The household will be advised by letter of the Housing Assessment Panel decision, including details of the property type and area they can bid for.
 Offers of accommodation will be dependent on confirmation that Care, and Support Services are provided and funded where necessary.

-In certain circumstances properties may not necessary be allocated in date order but be considered against pressing need and waiting time, such as adaptations within a property, associated risks and where the assessment recommends specific streets, or where a Band Two application has been waiting for a long period due to being restricted to certain areas due to support needs.
+In certain circumstances properties may not necessary be allocated in date order but be considered against pressing need and waiting time, such as adaptations within a property, associated risks and where the assessment recommends specific streets, or where a Band 2 application has been waiting for a long period due to being restricted to certain areas due to support needs.

-One offer of a property is allowed in Band One, if the offer is refused the applicant will lose their Band One status and their housing application will be moved to Band 3, Council Tenants will be moved to the Transfer Band, where 1 remaining offer will be made.
-If the applicant has already had 2 offers the application will be cancelled following 2 refusals.
+One offer of a property is allowed in Band 1, if the offer is refused the applicant will lose their Band 1 status and their housing application will be moved to Band 3, Council Tenants will be moved to the Transfer Band, where one remaining offer will be made.
+If the applicant has already had two offers the application will be cancelled following two refusals.
 Where a property is accepted the application will be cancelled.
-Time limits of 3 months is given to all applicants in Band 1.
+Time limits of 3 months is given to all applicants in Band 1 from the date of the Panel meeting.
 If the applicant has not made a request and properties, which meet the household size and area of choice, have been available, the applicant will be contacted to determine their circumstances.
 If there are no valid reasons for not bidding the Band 1 status will be cancelled and the application moved to Band 3.
 Homeless households will be supported by the Homeless team.
 The homelessness team will check available properties.
 If a suitable property becomes available a bid will be made on behalf of the applicant.
 If a suitable property is offered to the applicant and either accepted or refused the homelessness duty will be discharged.